mhahsler/pomdpSolve/docs/pomdp-solve_manual.md

 The variation of the **incremental pruning algorithm**.

 The incremental pruning algorithm has a number of variations.
 This parameter selects the variation.
-We do not yet discuss here the nuances of these variations.

 ### `fg_type [simplex pairwise search initial (default)]`

 **Finite grid method** means to generate belief points.

 The finite grid method needs a set of belief points to compute over.
 There are a number of ways to generate this grid, and this parameter selects the technique to use.
-We do not yet here discuss the details of each of these.

 ### `fg_points <int>` (default: 10000)

 Maximal number of belief points to use in **finite grid**.

 The finite grid method needs a set of belief points to compute over.
 There are a number of ways to generate this grid, and this parameter selects the maximum number of points that should be generated during this process.

 ### `fg_save [true or false (default)]`

 Whether to save the points used in **finite grid**.

 The finite grid method needs a set of belief points to compute over.
-This parameter will turn on and off the saving of these belief points to an external file.
+This parameter can be used to save the used points in a filed ending in `.belief`.

 ### `fg_purge [none, domonly, normal_prune (default), epsilon_prune]`